mleoking/PhET/util/licensing/readme.txt

 For a simple example of this grammar, see the sample main in AnnotationParser

+For license.txt in particular, the id must be a filename in the same directory as the license.txt file.
 The supported keys for the license.txt processing system are: source,author,license,notes,same,licensefile These are identified in ResourceAnnotation.